neu-se/meringue/README.md

   e.g., 2 days, 3 hours and 4 minutes is "P2DT3H4M").
 The default value is one day.
 * The presence of -Dmeringue.debug indicates that forked analysis JVMs should suspend and wait for a debugger to attach.
   By default, forked analysis JVMs do not suspend and wait for a debugger to attach.

+When the fuzzing campaign has completed, Meringue will rerun the inputs that were saved during the campaign to produce a JaCoCo coverage report and a report listing observed failures.

 ## License